EsaLongs/EESM6000C_CL/Lab_3/Fir/README.md

 # Fir
 ## How It Works
 ### Basic Using Steps
 Here will simply explain the basic idea about how it runs.
 However, the details will be showed in following parts.
-A diagram will be uploaded in future update.
+A diagram will also be uploaded in future update.

 In this design, you can access three places: **Tap RAM**, **Data RAM**, and **Configrue Register**.